ksubramanyeshwara/JavaScript/10 Objects/objects.md

 # Objects

-In JavaScript, an object is like a container that can hold various properties (which ara mutable) and methods (functions) as a single unit.
+In JavaScript, an object is like a container that can hold various properties (which are mutable) and methods (functions) as a single unit.

 In JavaScript, an object is an unordered collection of key-value pairs.
 Each key-value pair is called a property.

 1. Properties: Properties are the characteristics of an object.
 They are defined using a key-value pair.
 The key property is an identifier (either a name, a number, or a string literal) And the value of a property can be any value. (such as numbers, strings, arrays, other objects, or even functions).

 2. Methods: Methods are functions that are stored as properties within an object.
 These functions can be executed (called) using the object they belong to.
 Methods allow objects to perform actions or behaviors.
 Methods are defined in the same way as properties, but their values are functions.